sorpaas/flow/README.md

 ## Machine Learning

-Currently the Machine Learning part of Flow is a work-in-progress.
+Currently, the Machine Learning part of Flow is work-in-progress.
 It can only handle really simple ones like
 [MNIST handwritten digits](http://yann.lecun.com/exdb/mnist/).
 An example is shown below.